 The ON-Bar utility allows you to back up data from various database server instances to a single storage device if the storage manager allows it.
 The storage manager keeps track of what data has been backed up.
-However, keep storage-space and logical-log backups on separate storage devices.
+A best practice is to keep storage-space and logical-log backups on separate storage devices.